lawrence-laz/generic-pipeline/readme.md

 ## TODO
 - [ ] publish to NuGet as a preview package
-- [ ] create a builder for pipeline
+- [x] create a builder for pipeline
 - [ ] create dependency injection extensions, where providing a servicebuilder you can resolve behavior
+- [ ] async implementation
 - [ ] finish readme
+    - semantic versioning
 - [ ] document IRequest and IRequestHandlers and their purpose
     - shows explicitly what is the expected return type for a request
     - provides compile-time check for request return type for all calls (oh c#, if you can validate, why don't you infer...)